lifemikey/objectstorage-swift/archive-your-data-using-softlayer-object-storage-and-netapp-altavault.md

 7. Select **{{site.data.keyword.BluSoftlayer}} {{site.data.keyword.objectstorageshort}}** from the **Provider** menu on the **Cloud Settings Wizard**.
 8. Select the **{{site.data.keyword.objectstorageshort}} Region** within {{site.data.keyword.BluSoftlayer}} that you want to use.

    Not all regions are displayed (for example, Melbourne).
 However, the host name of the {{site.data.keyword.objectstorageshort}} Service can be modified by using the host name field.
-For example, if you want to use Melbourne as the region, you can select San Jose 1 from the menu and modify the hostname field to `mel01.objectstorage.softlayer.net`.
+For example, if you want to use Melbourne as the region, you can select San Jose 1 from the menu and modify the host name field to `mel01.objectstorage.softlayer.net`.
    {:note}
-9. Enter the {{site.data.keyword.objectstorageshort}} user name and {{site.data.keyword.BluSoftlayer}} user name in the **User name** field.
+9. Enter the {{site.data.keyword.objectstorageshort}} user name and {{site.data.keyword.BluSoftlayer}} user name in the **user name** field.

    The format of the user name must be `{{site.data.keyword.objectstorageshort}} User name:{{site.data.keyword.BluSoftlayer}} User name`.
 For example: `XXX-OS279888:lionelmessi`.
 You can find your {{site.data.keyword.objectstorageshort}} user name in **Storage > {{site.data.keyword.objectstorageshort}}** in the [{{site.data.keyword.slportal}} ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://control.softlayer.com/){:new_window}.
    {:important}